 This is why I’m excited about a new project led by MIT Associate Professor In Song Kim called LobbyView.
 The team at LobbyView has pulled together a database of lobbying reports filed under the Lobbying Disclosure Act of 1995 and made it fully searchable and downloadable.
 Now, you can enter an organization and see exactly what kinds of policies they work on.
 The results might surprise you.

 For example, here are the results from a quick search for the Family Research Council—a prominent lobbying group representing the religious right.
 When I talk about conservative Christian advocacy, most people immediately think about pro-life policy and same sex marriage.
 LobbyView’s text analysis of their reports shows a much wider range of issues in their legislative advocacy.

 You can also see where the money is going.
 Over the full range of reports collected by LobbyView, FRC has spent about 1.6 million dollars.
 While much of that went to issues coded under family policy, healthcare, and religion (as we would expect), they also advocate on legislation in foreign policy and defense spending.

-Try it out for yourself and see what your industry is working for in Washington!Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston starting in the fall, 2019.
+Try it out for yourself and see what your industry is working for in Washington!Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.